wp-plugins/multisite-language-switcher/readme.txt

 = 0.7 =
 * new: flags in edit_posts are clickable now, link to edit the translation
 * new: function get_the_msls for complete the_msls
+* new: option to choose if a link to the current blog should be displayed too

 = 0.6.8 =
 * bugfix: str_replace problem with 4th parameter